EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/04-Setup-Dev-Environment.md

     Open the `backend/pyproject.toml` file in the repo to review the required libraries and the versions that are being used.

 1. From the integrated terminal window in VS Code, run the following commands to install the required libraries in your virtual environment:

+    !!! danger "Create virtual environment and install required libraries for backend"
     ```bash title=""
     cd backend
     poetry config virtualenvs.in-project true --local